 Beckett also believes that a strong selling discipline is vital in small company investing and he does not hesitate to take profits, with individual holdings usually representing no more than just over 2 per cent of net assets.
 The trust's discount to NAV has narrowed significantly, from more than 20 per cent three years ago to around par at the end of 2017.

 Narrative and ratings content all as of 01 January 2018.See all Money Observer rated funds

-Rory Stokes is a Fund Manager of European equities at Janus Henderson Investors, a position he has held, as part of the Henderson team, since 2015.
+Rory Stokes is a Fund Manager of European equities at Janus Henderson Investors, a position he has held since 2015.
 Rory joined Henderson in 2013 as a European equity analyst.
-He worked for Liberum Capital Limited in small- and mid-cap equity sales from 2007 and prior to that, held several roles at Credit Suisse.
+He worked for Liberum Capital Limited in small- and mid-cap equity sales from 2007 and prior to that held several roles at Credit Suisse.
 He began his career at HOLT Value Associates as a research analyst in 2001.
-Rory graduated from Oxford University with a degree in philosophy, politics, and economics.
+Rory graduated with a degree in philosophy, politics, and economics from Oxford University.
 He holds the Chartered Financial Analyst designation and is FCA registered.

-Ollie Beckett is a Portfolio Manager of European equities at Janus Henderson.
-Ollie first joined Henderson as an assistant portfolio manager for European equities upon the merger with AMP Asset Management in 1998 and was subsequently named fund manager in 1999.
-In 2000 he joined the Global Technology Equities team.
-Ollie left Henderson in 2003 to pursue other interests, before returning to Henderson in his current role in 2005.
-Ollie holds a BA (Hons) degree in economics and government from the University of Manchester, is a member of the Institute of Investment Managers and Research.
+Ollie Beckett is a Portfolio Manager of European equities at Janus Henderson Investors responsible for the European Focus and International Small Cap Equity strategies.
+Ollie first joined Henderson as an assistant portfolio manager for European equities upon the firm’s merger with AMP Asset Management in 1998 and was named fund manager in 1999.
+He moved to the Global Technology Team in 2000.
+He left Henderson in 2003 to pursue other interests before returning to his current role with the firm in 2005.
+Ollie received a BA in economics and government from the University of Manchester.

 Data provided by Morningstar.